Calculators

 Parameters:

-• sigma (Optional[float]) – Gaussian broadening width in eV
+• sigma (Optional[float]) – Gaussian broadening width for energy grid in units of eV.

 get_result_keys(yield_total_E_ia=False, yield_proj_E_ia=False, yield_total_E_ou=False, yield_total_dists=False, direction=2)[source]